 WHO'S IN IT?

 The cast hasn't been announced for the new film, but it has been billed as the ultimate culmination of MCU storytelling, so it's safe to assume there will be even more characters than in the costume-packed Civil War.
 The Russo brothers said in January there were 67 named characters in the MCU that they were playing with who could potentially make it into the film.
 They've also hinted that a new character will be introduced, with speculation swirling that this mystery character will be Brie Larson's Captain Marvel.
-Meanwhile, Guardians of the Galaxy's own Groot (Vin Diesel) let it slip during a Facebook Live chat that the the Guardians will indeed be in the film.
+Meanwhile, Guardians of the Galaxy's own Groot (Vin Diesel) let it slip during a Facebook Live chat that the the Guardians will indeed be in the film, while Benedict Cumberbatch told Empire his Doctor Strange would also appear.
 The big question is if characters from Marvel's Netflix shows or ABC's Agents of SHIELD will be there.
 Daredevil (Charlie Cox) in space?
 That could work for us.

 WHAT'S THE STORY?